code0wl/haarlem-map/readme.md

 ## Documentation
 The neighborhood project is a simple database project completed for Udacity's full-stack nanodegree program program.
 The project demostrates usage of CRUD techniques to talk to a database while implementing useful features with knockout js
+You can search some areas around Haarlem and see how many people have been there using FourSquare.

 1. Download or clone files
 1. Navigate to the project folder